thymedev/thymedev.github.io/src/docs/betterinvites/README.md

 ### My invite isn't showing up

-Try one of these:

-- Start typing your invite URL, and it should appear
+Start typing your invite URL, and it should appear.

-  - Example: for invite `abCDeF`, start typing `ab`
+*Example: for invite `abCDeF`, start typing `ab`*
-- Wait 15 minutes.
-Newly created invites may take a while to appear.

 **Note: [Server vanity invite URLs](https://support.discord.com/hc/hi-in/articles/115001542132-Server-Vanity-URLs) are not supported because they are generic and public.** To add a role for all new joiners, we recommend using regular auto-role bots.

 ### Current members can't get the new invite role